shaheennabi/Production-Ready-Instruction-Finetuning-of-Meta-Llama-3.2-3B-Instruct-Project/README.md

 ---
 ## **My Approach** 🚀

-The **instruct-based fine-tuning** process will adhere to industry standards, ensuring the model is rigorously tested before being deployed for inference.
+The **instruct-based fine-tuning** process will adhere to industry standards, ensuring the model is perfectly tested after training.

 ### **Steps in My Approach**